hantingxie/gamesparks-docs-v2/MARKDOWN/Documentation/Configurator/Segments.md

 * For the current example, we've set up a single-rule query:

 ![](img/Segments/16.png)
-* Here we've used the *Country* Segment to create a Segment Query - only players assigned the Segment/Value pairing *COUNTRY_SEG/JP_COUNTRY_SEGVAL* will be subject to the alternative values of a configuration object that we segment using this query.
+* Here we've used the *Country* Segment to create a Segment Query - only players assigned the Segment/Value pairing: *COUNTRY_SEG/JP_COUNTRY_SEGVAL* will be subject to the alternative values of a configuration object that we segment using this query.

 *5.* Click to *Save and Close* the new Segment Query.

 *6.* Repeat the above steps to create a second Segment Query:

 ![](img/Segments/18.png)
-* Here we've used the *Country* segment to create a Segment Query - only those players assigned the Segment/Value pairing *COUNTRY_SEG/PL_COUNTRY_SEGVAL* will be subject to the alternative values of a configuration object that we segment using this query.
+* Here we've used the *Country* segment to create a Segment Query - only those players assigned the Segment/Value pairing: *COUNTRY_SEG/PL_COUNTRY_SEGVAL* will be subject to the alternative values of a configuration object that we segment using this query.

 *7.* Click to *Save and Close* this second new Segment Query: